 Fish not only have dietary needs, they have their own particular eating habits.
 Some fish rush to the top to eat while others want to stay at the bottom of the tank.
 Fish also have certain times when they like to eat.
 Some fish are nocturnal and do not, as a rule, eat during the day.
 You may have to vary the foods and times when you feed your fish to accommodates these needs.

 Watching your tropical fish eat is a really good idea.
-It will give you a chance not only make sure that everyone is eating well but will give you the chance to see if any of your fish are sick.
+It will give you a chance to not only make sure that everyone is eating well but will give you the chance to see if any of your fish are sick.
 Watch how they eat and how they swim.
 Are any of the fish not coming to eat?
 Do they all look healthy?

 Live Foods: Some fish prefer live foods.
 This might include smaller fish (goldfish and guppies) worms or brine shrimp.
 Beware when choosing to feed live fish because diseases and infections are often a problem.
 Many tank owners like to have a special tank to keep feeder fish in before they introduce them to their main tank.
 This way they can ensure that the feeder fish do not have any contagious diseases which may infect their tank.
 Most live foods can also be purchased in freeze-dried forms.

 Frozen Food: There are many different kinds of frozen foods on the market.
-Take the time to find out exactly what is in the food to ensure that it is suitable to your fish’s needs.
+Take the time to find out exactly what is in the food to ensure that it is suitable for your fish’s needs.
 You want to make certain that it is of good quality, and you also want to know if you will be required to buy any other kinds of food to supplement the frozen food.
 Remember that frozen food should be kept frozen until you are ready to feed your fish and should be thawed before adding it to the tank.

 Pellets: Pellets can be purchased for a variety of different species of fish.
 You can get goldfish pellets, betta pellets, and ones designed for bottom feeders.
 Pellets are a great way to make sure that any bottom feeders in the tank are getting an adequate food supply.